satackey/push-prebuilt-action/README.md

 # Push pre-built JS/TS/Docker GitHub Action

-This GitHub Action makes your JavaScript, TypeScript, Docker container action pre-built, so you can reduce time of CI execution.
+This GitHub action reduces CI execution time by pre-building JavaScript, TypeScript, and Docker container actions.

 ## What does this action do to make it pre-built?